HEALTHCARE COST & UTILIZATION PROJECT

 • I recently received the Iowa, Minnesota, and Nebraska AHA Linkage Files through special request from the HCUP Central Distributor.
 How do I link the AHA Linkage Files for these three States to the corresponding SID, SASD, and SEDD?

 The Iowa, Minnesota, and Nebraska AHA Linkage Files are provided by special request to certain approved purchasers whose use of the data is consistent with the Partner organization's requirements.
-These special request files are constructed using discharge records rather than hospitals as the unit, and there is a match for every record in the data file.
+These special request files are discharge-level files rather than hospital-level files.
+There is one record in these AHA Linkage Files for every record in the State database.
 For these three States, the AHA Linkage Files can be linked directly to the SID, SASD, and SEDD Core Files using the HCUP record identifier (data element KEY).

 The CCR Files are linkable files developed by AHRQ that enable the conversion of total charges (defined as the amount a hospital billed for services) into how much the hospital services actually cost.
 Cost information was obtained from the hospital accounting reports in the Healthcare Cost Report Information System (HCRIS) files collected by the Centers for Medicare & Medicaid Services (CMS).
 Some imputations for missing values were necessary.
 The CCR Files are hospital-level files designed to supplement the data elements in HCUP inpatient and emergency department databases.

-Each CCR File contains hospital-specific cost-to-charge ratios based on all-payer inpatient or emergency department cost for nearly every hospital in the corresponding NIS, KID, NRD, SID, SEDD, and NEDS.
-The CCR Files are updated annually for the SID, NIS, and NRD and every 3 years for the KID beginning with 2001 data and the SEDD and NEDS beginning with 2012 data.
+Each CCR File contains hospital-specific cost-to-charge ratios based on all-payer inpatient or emergency department cost for nearly every hospital in the corresponding database (NIS, KID, NRD, NEDS, SID, and SEDD).
+The CCR Files for inpatient data are updated annually for the NIS, NRD, and SID and every 3 years for the KID (beginning with 2001 data).
+The CCR files for emergency department data are updated annually for the NEDS and SEDD (beginning with 2012 data).

 • How do I link the CCR Files to the HCUP databases?